2DSharp/2dsharp.github.io/_posts/2019-10-18-design-patterns.md

 What I have learned from experience is to let design patterns surface based on a _need rather than a want_.
 Like on my first introduction to Singleton, I _needed_ a way to access just one instance of a database connection.

-When you start _wanting_ to use patterns for the sake of using patterns, that's when your codebase starts smelling and it ends up looking like `JSONDataStorageStrategy datastore = AbstractDependencyBuilderFactory.createSingleInstance("jsonDataStorage");`.
+When you start _wanting_ to use patterns for the sake of using patterns, that's when your codebase starts smelling and it ends up looking like:

+{% highlight java %}

+JSONDataStorageStrategy datastore = AbstractDependencyBuilderFactory.createSingleInstance("jsonDataStorage");

+{% endhighlight %}

  It doesn't make any sense (not at least to me), and soon gets hard to decipher over time (I guess that's where Java gets its bad rap from).

 Design Patterns isn't a silver bullet - they have their usecases, pros and pitfalls.
 They come with their own gotchas and they fit in some cases better than others.
 Just because your colleague used a facade over the data mapper doesn't mean that you'll have to.
 Many libraries actively incorporate some bad design techniques this way.